gitaarik/django-admin-relation-links/README.md

 An easy way to add links to relations in the Django Admin site.

+### Preview

+Imagine you have admin pages for 2 models: `Member` and `Group`. `Member` has a `ForeignKey` relation to `Group`.

+- When you look at a member, you want to easily navigate to its group.
+- When you look at a group, you want to easily navigate to a list of the members in that group.

+With the help of this app you can easily create these links:

 #### Member list page:
 ![Member list page](/screenshots/member-list-page.png)
 ---------------------------